 Dr. Fullmer is a comprehensive ophthalmologist with expertise in treating complex cataracts, pediatric eye diseases, eyelid surgeries and minimally invasive glaucoma surgery.
 Dr. Fullmer currently lives in the Rexburg area with his wife and 6 children.

-Modern cataract surgery involves the removal of the cataract or cloudy natural lens from within the eye and the implantation of an artificial lens.
+Modern cataract surgery involves removing the cataract, or cloudy natural lens, from the eye and replacing it with an artificial lens.

-Diabetes is the leading cause of visual impairment in the United States among patients below the age of 50.
+Diabetes is the leading cause of visual impairment in the United States among individuals under the age of 50.
+Our specialists are highly trained to provide the comprehensive care you need to manage and protect your vision.

 With a careful history of symptoms, the right diagnostic tests, and a thorough eye examination, a treatment regimen can be created to offer relief.